 - 4. Grab a small bowl and mix together the maple syrup, five-spice powder, and vanilla seeds or paste.
 Brush the peaches with about half the mixture, letting it drip into the hollow left by the pit.
 Bake the peaches until they look soft but not mushy, juicily bursting, and singed at the edges, 15 to 25 minutes, depending on just how ripe the peaches are.

 - 5. Remove the pan of peaches from the oven and let ’em cool a few minutes before serving with a handful of granola, the rest of the spiced maple syrup, and a generous dollop of yogurt, ricotta, or ice cream.
-Eat straightaway while warm, cooled to room temperature, or chilled enough that the peaches are cold but the juices still loose and runny.
+Eat straightaway while warm, cooled to room temperature, or chilled just enough that the peaches are cold but the juices still sorta runny.